 Welcome to Active CSS!

 CSS is so easy that even non-programmers can understand the basics when they read it (if you ignore the hierarchical factors and the browser quirks).
-All the commands are one-liners and there is a lot less going on to worry about in comparison to a function-based programming language.
+All the commands are one-liners and there is a lot less going on to worry about in comparison to a function or class-based programming language.

 Another bonus is that CSS focuses your attention directly on the web page itself and doesn't let you meander in programming issues.
 You don't have to call up an API command just to attach a style (ie. getElementById, etc.).
 You just type in the selector and away you go.
 CSS is very direct in applying styling instructions to the web page.

 Also, it is easy to customize CSS.
 You can copy/paste some code from codepen or CSS-tricks and tailor it for your needs.
 This is arguably easier than trying to tweak or extend a function-based plugin.

 So how do you make CSS into a fully-fledged programming language?